OpenCollarTeam/opencollarteam.github.io/docs/Development Life Cycle.md

 New features for the upcoming feature release will be aggregated into a collector branch for that feature release, with a name like "features-2021-q2".
-Pull requests that contain new features should target the current feature branch, and should pull it into ensure that they're compatible with other features being released at the same time.
+Pull requests that contain new features should target the current feature branch, and should pull it in to ensure that they're compatible with other features being released at the same time.

 Bug fixes should target the master branch.
 If we decide to bundle several bug